facelessuser/FuzzyFileNav/docs/src/markdown/contributing.md

 1. As ST3 is the only current, actively supported version, Python 3.3 must be used to validate the tests.

-2. Unit tests are run with `nose`.
-You can install nose via:
+2. Unit tests are run with `pytest`.
+You can install `pytest` via:

     ```
-    pip install nose
+    pip install pytest
     ```

     The tests should be run from the root folder of the plugin by using the following command:

     ```
-    nosetests .
+    py.test .
     ```

-3. Linting is performed on the entire project with `flake8`, `flake8_docstrings`, `pep8-naming`.
-These can be installed via:
+3. Linting is performed on the entire project with with the libraries below.
+They can be installed with:

     ```
     pip install flake8
+    pip install flake8-docstrings
+    pip install flake8-mutable
-    pip install flake8_docstrings
+    pip install flake8-builtins
     pip install pep8-naming
     ```